AkhileshThite/figment-articles/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 <div align="center"><img src="https://user-images.githubusercontent.com/68826419/129251544-45a37df2-18d4-4691-8225-12f423ce7cf9.png" /></div>

-Finally, to list out all the previously uploaded videos with their title in the video feed we'll create `video.hash` and `video.title`.
+Finally, to list out all the previously uploaded videos with their title in the video feed we'll create `video.hash` and `video.title` methods.
 Whenever we click on any listed/previous videos the `changeVideo` function will convert the `video.hash` and `video.title` to `currentHash` & `currentTitle`, so that the clicked/selected video will appear on the screen.

 ```javascript
             { this.props.videos.map((video, key) => {